The Mills Brothers: Rise to stardom

 They were a hit on CBS in 1930–1931, particularly when they co-starred on the popular The Fleischmann's Yeast Hour hosted by Rudy Vallee.
 From 1932 to 1933 they had a radio series in which they were billed as the "Four Boys and a Guitar".
 Before their show announcers explained to listeners that the only instrument was a guitar, as the vocal effects made many listeners think they were brass instruments.
 The brothers were sponsored by Standard Oil, Procter & Gamble, Crisco, and Crosley Radio.
 They began appearing in films.
 Their first, The Big Broadcast (Paramount Pictures, 1932) was an all-star radio revue that included Bing Crosby, Cab Calloway, and the Boswell Sisters.
 They also made three "bouncing ball" cartoon shorts for the Fleischer Brothers.

 Between 1933 and 1935, the Brothers starred with Crosby for Woodbury Soap in Bing Crosby Entertains, making 27 appearances in all on the CBS radio show.
 They also recorded their classics "Lazy Bones", "Sweet Sue", "Lulu's Back In Town", "Bye-Bye Blackbird", "Sleepy Head", and "Shoe Shine Boy".
 Their film appearances included Twenty Million Sweethearts (Warner Brothers, 1934), Operator 13 (MGM, 1934) and Broadway Gondolier (Warner Brothers, 1935).

 In 1934, The Mills Brothers became the first African-Americans to give a command performance before British royalty.
 They performed at the Regal Theatre for a special audience: King George V and Queen Mary.
 While performing in England, John Jr. became ill.
 He died in the beginning of 1936.
 Their father, John Sr. replaced John Jr. as the bass and tuba.
 At this time, Bernard Addison joined the Brothers as their guitar player.

-Starting early the Mills Brothers recorded frequently with Louis Armstrong.
+The Mills Brothers recorded repeatedly with Louis Armstrong.
 The first session was in April 1937 (Decca 1245).